 Mr. Apfel has defended Fortune 100 companies and other major corporations and individuals in public corruption, securities fraud, insider trading, health care fraud, stock option backdating, perjury, false statement, conflict of interest, money laundering, and other criminal prosecutions and investigations.
-He has likewise represented corporations and individuals in range of civil cases involving the False Claims Act, excessive fees, civil RICO, breach of contract, land use and alleged banking irregularities.
-Mr. Apfel's recent representations have included:
+He has likewise represented corporations and individuals in a range of civil cases involving the False Claims Act, excessive fees, civil RICO, breach of contract, land use and alleged banking irregularities.
+He also regularly represents and advises both established and start-up online and brick & mortar gaming and gambling companies in regulatory matters and with regard to the legality of their products.
+And he regularly represents and advises every level of participant in state-legalized cannabis markets across the country.
+Mr. Apfel's recent representations include:

-- Bank of America and Countrywide Home Loans in mortgage-backed securities litigation;
+- Bank of America in residential mortgage backed securities litigation;

 - A pharmaceutical company in a False Claims Act investigation conducted by the Massachusetts Attorney General concerning purported violations of Medicaid regulations with regard to the automatic refilling of prescription medications;

 - A top five international bank in an internal investigation concerning allegations that the bank corruptly attempted to influence state attorneys general to dismiss litigation involving the bank’s foreclosure practices;

 - A software development company in an internal investigation and related federal criminal and civil investigations regarding allegations that the company may have engaged in fraud and potential espionage;